openforis/r-arena/README.md

   The script creates first a list of data frames for statistical analysis called 'result_cat' This object contains "per hectare" data at the base unit level for all categorical, taxonomic and boolean attributes across area-based variables, grouped by entities.

-  Required R packages (with dependencies): tidyverse, srvyr, survey
+  Required R packages (with dependencies): dplyr, rlang, stringr, tidyr, srvyr, survey

   Created by:   Lauri Vesa (FAO), Javier Garcia Perez (FAO), Stefano Ricci (FAO)